Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_524_b.jpg)

+###### The Barberini coat of arms, with the bees, on the head of the Barberini Harp.
+Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ![](/images/dif_000185_497_b.jpg)

 ###### The head and the column or the pillar of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.